KatSteinke/magician/README.md

 you wish to simulate.
 * `--snake_flags`: the flags to be passed on to Snakemake, enclosed in double quotes.
 As a minimum, this means `"-n "` for a dry run or `"--cores [N_CORES]"` (with `[N_CORES]` being the amount of cores Snakemake should use) for an actual run. \
-To run rules in Singularity containers, specify `--use-singularity`.
-To use conda or mamba, specify `--use-conda` (and `--conda-frontend conda` if required).
+To use conda or mamba, specify `--use-conda`
+  (and `--conda-frontend conda` if required).
 For all else, refer to Snakemake's documentation.
 #### Optional arguments
 * `--profile_type`: the error profile CAMISIM should use for ART.
 This defaults to CAMISIM's default of `mbarc`; other choices